mrYakamoto/design-drill-method-chaining/README.md

 ##Releases

+You'll find two tests for the methods in `method_chaining`.
+Run them now to see that they pass.
+As you refactor, ensure that the tests continue to pass.
+Preventing [regression](http://en.wikipedia.org/wiki/Regression_testing) is one of many reasons tests are valuable!

 ###Release 0 : Simplify With Chaining

 Refactor the statements within the method body of `shout_backwards` into one line of code.